Wave packet decompositions and sharp bilinear estimates for rough Hamiltonian flows: Introduction

 \item Let $A \subseteq \R^d$.
 By $\chi_A$ we denote the indicator function

 and for $r > 0$ by $\mathcal{N}_r(A) = \{ x \in \R^d : \text{dist}(x,A) < r \}.$ \item For $x \in \R$ we denote by $x_+ = \max(x,0)$. \end{itemize}

 \emph{Outline of the paper.} In Section \ref{section:BilinearRoughEstimates} we formulate the bilinear estimates for transversely intersecting curved tubes governed by rough Hamiltonian flows.
 The bilinear estimates are established in Section \ref{section:ProofBilinear} through induction-on-scales and combinatorial arguments.
 In Section \ref{section:WavePacketDecomposition} we show wave packet decompositions for symbols satisfying decay and regularity estimates relying on the FBI transform.
-Finally, in Section \ref{section:Applications} we apply the wave packet decomposition to recover sharp Strichartz estimates and bilinear estimates for PDEs with rough coefficients.
+Finally, in Section \ref{section:Applications} we apply the wave packet decomposition to recover sharp Strichartz estimates and bilinear estimates for PDE's with rough coefficients.
+Moreover, we show sharp bilinear estimates for self-interactions of Schr\"odinger and wave equations with small transversality without additional flatness assumptions on the metrics in Section \ref{subsection:SelfInteractions}.